green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 - Even systems with identical hardware components can have variations that you cannot easily account for, as there are unknown variables unless you measure them ahead (component energy consumption variance etc.)
 - Some comparisons make sense though if you have a tuned [Measurement Cluster]({{< relref "measurement-cluster" >}})

-### 2. An application should NEVER come to the bounds of its resources.
+### 2. An application should NEVER come to the bounds of its resources

 - Analyze the peak load of your application.
 If the system runs at >80% typically scheduling and queuing problems can kick in.
+    + If that is however what your application is design to operate it, then do not alter it.
+However most applications assume an infinite amout of resources and behave weirdly if they run into resource limitations

 ### 3. The application you want to test must run at least twice as long as the minimal resolution